turboapps/docs/deploying/to_turboserver/c-getting_started.md

 #### Setup

-In this section you will learn how to use the Setup Wizard to automatically configure TurboServer.
-For details regarding manual configuration of TurboServer, refer to Manually Configuring TurboServer.
+In this section you will learn how to use the Setup Wizard to automatically configure Turbo Server.
+For details regarding manual configuration of Turbo Server, refer to Manually Configuring Turbo Server.

-Complete the following steps to set up TurboServer:
+Complete the following steps to set up Turbo Server:

-1. Run the TurboServer setup application.
+1. Run the Turbo Server setup application.

 2. Select **Next** to start the installation wizard.

 3. Read the End User License Agreement, check the box and select **Next**.

-4. Use **Destination Folder** to choose where TurboServer files are installed and select Install.
+4. Use **Destination Folder** to choose where Turbo Server files are installed and select Install.

 5. After the installation process completes, choose the following configuration options:

-    a. **Administrator email address**: This is typically the TurboServer system administrator's email address.
-Users are directed to this email address if they encounter any errors or issues while using TurboServer.
+    a. **Administrator email address**: This is typically the Turbo Server system administrator's email address.
+Users are directed to this email address if they encounter any errors or issues while using Turbo Server.

     b. **Port assignments**: